agastyaa-nar/agastyaa-nar/README.md

 ## About Me
-⭐ I’m **Narr, Undergraduate Math Student @ ITS** | Learning to build full-stack apps from scratch | Passionate about clean code & cool projects
+⭐ I’m **Dhanar, Undergraduate Math Student @ ITS** | Learning to build full-stack apps from scratch | Passionate about clean code & cool projects